 I’m told I need to tell a little more about myself, so I hope the following bio will suffice.

 I was born and raised in East Belfast, Northern Ireland, near the Harland and Wolff shipyard where the ill-fated Titanic was built.
-My father worked on it as an apprentice and continued to work there as a painter, but those were the days when there were frequent spells of ‘no work in the yard’, so he would be forced to make his way to the English and Scottish shipyards to find employment, rather than go on the dole.
+My father worked on it as a very young apprentice and continued for many years to work there as a painter, but those were the days when frequent spells of ‘no work in the yard’, forced him to make his way to the English and Scottish shipyards to find employment, rather than go on the dole.

 Both my parents were deaf and dumb, not very PC, I know, but that was how they were described in those days.
 Today, I believe, the correct term is ‘profoundly deaf’.

 I left school, much too soon, at the age of 14.
 It was an unfortunate decision, but a necessary one as money had to be earned.
 Later, I tried to remedy this by going to night school to further my education, concentrating on English, maths and chemistry as my main subjects; but in the long run, it was my love of books and reading which would prove to be my educational saviour.